WebexCC-SA/CLS-1402/docs/scenarios/MTROnBoardingFromCH.md

 If you are done with this exercise, well done!

-You have finished the training!
-The instructor will soon wrap up the course.
+???
+Note "You have finished the training!
+The instructor will soon wrap up the course."

 If you finished early and want an extra challenge here are your extra tasks:

 - Factory reset your device.
 - Create an activation code in CH.
 - Register the device to Control Hub as a RoomOS device.